-My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+As a result the roof void areas were only viewed from the access hatches.

-Limited visibility to the rear roof slope.
+Limited visibility to the rear roof slope due to site topography.